jasmina-dzurlic/extract/README.md

 `git clone git@github.com:aparnac25/extract.git`

-once cloned `cd ./extract/` and run python extract.py in terminal.
+once cloned change directory `cd ./extract/` and run `python extract.py` in terminal.
 It will input you to enter in a path to the PDF you wish to upload.
 That is as far as I have gotten.
 I am currently trying to extract out the GPS coordinates using `regex`

 ## Not working